igorferreira/mq-mcp-server/README.md

-# Sample MQ MCP server
+# Sample IBM MQ MCP server

-MCP (Model Context Protocol) is an open standard that allows LLMs and AI agents to interact with external services such as databases, REST APIs, files, and other resources.
+MCP (Model Context Protocol) is an open standard that allows LLMs and AI agents to discover and interact with external services such as databases, REST APIs, files, and other resources.
 You can read up on the details of MCP [here](https://modelcontextprotocol.io/introduction).

 This repo contains a simple MCP server, written in Python, that exposes a subset of the [MQ Administrative REST API](https://www.ibm.com/docs/en/ibm-mq/9.4.x?topic=administering-administration-using-rest-api) as two MCP tools: